dbrabon/file_adoption/README.md

 The configuration form offers the following options:

-- **Ignore Patterns** – Comma or newline separated patterns (relative to `public://`) that should be skipped when scanning.
+ - **Ignore Patterns** – Comma or newline separated patterns relative to the public files directory (omit the `public://` prefix) that should be skipped when scanning.
 The default configuration skips directories such as `css/*`, `js/*`, `private/*`, `webforms/*`, `config_*`, `media-icons/*`, `php/*`, `styles/*`, `asset_injector/*`, `embed_buttons/*`, and `oembed_thumbnails/*`.
 Pattern matching is